RohanAlexander/telling_stories_with_data/_book/21-hunt.md

-## Case study - The Oregon Health Insurance Experiment
+### Case study: The Oregon Health Insurance Experiment

 The Oregon Health Insurance Experiment involved 74,922 adults in Oregon from 2008 to 2010.
 The opportunity to apply for health insurance was randomly allocated and then health and earnings evaluated.
 It was found that [@finkelstein2012oregon]:

 > In the year after random assignment, the treatment group selected by the lottery was about 25 percentage points more likely to have insurance than the control group that was not selected.
 We find that in this first year, the treatment group had substantively and statistically significantly higher health care utilization (including primary and preventive care as well as hospitalizations), lower out-of-pocket medical expenditures and medical debt (including fewer bills sent to collection), and better self-reported physical and mental health than the control group.

 A lottery was used to determine which of the 89,824 individuals who signed up would be allowed to apply for Medicaid.
-This random allocation of insurance allowed the researchers to understand the effect of health insurance.
-It's not usually possible to compare those with and without insurance because the type of people that sign up to get health insurance differ to those who don't - that decision is 'confounded' with other variables.
+This random allocation of insurance allowed the researchers to understand the effect of health insurance. it is not usually possible to compare those with and without insurance because the type of people that sign up to get health insurance differ to those who do not - that decision is 'confounded' with other variables.
 They use administrative data, such as hospital discharge data, credit reports that were matched to 68.5 per cent of lottery participants, and mortality records, which will be uncommon.
 Interestingly this collection of data is actually fairly restrained and so they included a survey conducted via mail.

 Turning to external validity, the authors restrain themselves and say [@finkelstein2012oregon]: